youroff/planet_disco/README.md

 | San Miguel    |                  133 |      65661|
 | Oslo          |                  130 |     835000|

+Note: we can see that some errors inevitably crept into out population data.
+(Frederiksberg's real population count is closer to 100'000) However, we don't expect this to be a major problem.

 Cities that most often appear in top 50 for artists:
 ```
 SELECT city,